Donor Strategies for Managing Risks in Conflict and Disaster-Prone Areas

 Do Incentives Matter?
 Resilience and Reliability of Force Deployments to UN Peacekeeping Operations (with Tyler Headley & Maximilian Meduna).

-Abstract: UN peacekeeping operations with adequate resources can reduce the intensity and recurrence of armed conflict, yet many missions suffer from a shortfall of troops.
-We investigate whether incentives for troop contributors increase the resilience and reliability of force deployments to UN peacekeeping.
-We operationalize a country’s resilience via its level of casualty tolerance, and reliability by exploiting the gap between authorized and deployed personnel to UN operations.
-Building on theories of collective action, we argue that countries for which material and status incentives are salient will be more motivated to contribute.
-As a result, these countries will exhibit greater resilience and reliability than countries for which organizational rewards are largely irrelevant.
-To test our argument, we exploit stark variation in the composition of United Nations (UN) peacekeeping deployments in the post-Cold War era, specifically the shift from Western to non-Western nations as dominant troop contributors.
-This shift dramatically increased the number of contributors sensitive to UN incentives, namely training, financial compensation, and high-ranking command positions.
-We find that a higher share of non-Western contributors is associated with a higher casualty tolerance and a significantly smaller gap between authorized and deployed personnel.
-Our findings show that UN incentives for contributors are indeed effective, suggesting that material and status rewards could be applied more widely to strengthen the supply of peacekeepers as well as global public good provision in other domains.
+Abstract: UN peacekeeping operations with adequate resources can reduce the intensity and recurrence of armed conflict, yet a shortfall of troops limits many missions.
+Can organizational incentives for contributing countries increase the resilience and reliability of peacekeeping deployments?
+We operationalize contributors’ resilience via their level of casualty tolerance, and reliability via the gap between authorized and deployed personnel to UN operations.
+We argue that incentives matter: states motivated by material and status rewards will exhibit greater resilience and reliability than countries for which organizational incentives are largely irrelevant.
+To test our argument, we group troop contributors according to their history of civil conflict, level of wealth, and access to prestigious regional organizations.
+We find that the group of non-Western contributors, which are sensitive to training, remuneration, and command positions, have high casualty tolerance; by contrast, Western contributors, which are generally not sensitive to UN incentives, have a low tolerance.
+Additionally, a larger share of non-Western troops is associated with a reduced deployment gap.
+Our findings show that UN incentives for contributors are effective, suggesting that organizational rewards could be utilized to strengthen troop supply and global public good provision in other domains.

 This project has been generously supported by the NYU Center on International Cooperation.